-Self Defense teachers often tell the student “never kick in a street fight”.
+Self-Defense teachers often tell the student “never kick in a street fight”.

-Wing Chun, however is a style designed to work in real world street fights , and it has kicks.
+Wing Chun, however, is a style designed to work in real world street fights , and it has kicks.

-While this be OK in sport fighting, it is usually fatal in a street fight, so all wing chun lineages minimize that risk by kicking low, and also by only kicking when there is a good chance that the kick will land.
+While this is OK in sport fighting, it is usually fatal in a street fight, so all wing chun lineages minimize that risk by kicking low, and also by only kicking when there is a good chance that the kick will land.

 I was taught not to kick at all in multiple attacker situations, because in addition to the risk of being taken down, when you kick and are on one leg, you have no mobility, and survival in multiple attacker situations is all about mobility, and hopefully escape from the dangerous situation.